json-path/JsonPath/README.md

 Date date = JsonPath.parse(json).read("$.store.book[0].published", Date.class)
 ```

-If you use the `JacksonJsonProvider` you can even map your JsonPath output directly into POJO's.
+If you configure JsonPath to use the `JacksonMappingProvider` you can even map your JsonPath output directly into POJO's.

 ```java
 Book book = JsonPath.parse(json).read("$.store.book[0]", Book.class)